Frequently Asked Questions - mp3TrueEdit™

-6. Question: I clicked on the audio display screen to make a selection of the audio to edit, but all I am getting is an alternate yellow or green dotted line.
+6. Question: I clicked on the audio display screen to make a selection of the audio to edit, but all I am getting is an alternate red or green dotted line.
 What does this line indicate?

 7. Question: When exporting a file or some tracks why do I get the error message: ‘The file is already in use and cannot be overwritten’?

 When you are editing using mp3TrueEdit™ you are not allow to save any changes made to any of the source files that you have opened, which is a sensible approach to take.
 In this way, the content of the source files are retained.
 If you are carrying out a lot of changes, its best to save your edits as an mp3TrueEdit Project file (.mteproj format) by clicking on Save or Save Project As.
 This will allow you to save all your edits in one file.
-Once you have finished your editing session, you can export to the MP3 file format using the Export All As, Export Selection As or Export Tracks buttons.
-However, if you are only making a small edit, you can still use the Export All As button to save an edited MP3 file in another filename.
+Once you have finished your editing session, you can export to the audio file format using the Export All As, Export Selection As or Export Tracks buttons.
+However, if you are only making a small edit, you can still use the Export All As button to save an edited audio file in another filename.

 9. Question: I can’t hear some parts of my lecture/meeting recording very well, how can I increase the volume of the quiet sections (such as people asking questions)?

 To increase the volume to the maximum level without distorting the quality, first select the section to adjust.
 Then click on the Normalize button to display the normalize dialog.
 You are then able to select the target volume that you wish to normalize to which is expressed in decibels.
 A value of 0dB represents the maximum volume that can be played back without distortion and the more negative the value the quieter the sound will be played back.